AnteDujic/MLS---Assesment/README.md

 There are

 - Exercise 1 - Plot the absolute value function.
 Research and explain why the absolute value function is not typically used in fitting straight lines to data.
 - Exercise 2 - Fit a straight line to the given data points, using numpy.polyfit, scipy.optimize.minimize and scipy.optimize.curve_fit.
-Is a straight line a good model for these points?
+Explain if a straight line is a good model for the given data points.

 #### 03 - PARAMETERS
+***

 - Exercise 1 - Use numpy's polyfit to fit polynomials to the given data sets.

 #### 04 - LEARNING
+***

 - No Exercises

 ### FINAL ASSESMENT
+<hr style="border:2px solid gray"> </hr>

 This folder contains one notebook - Anomaly detection, done as a final assesment for this Module.
-The task was to recreate the anomaly detection from Keras website, and explain and further develop the concepts contained in the official documentation.
+The task was to recreate the anomaly detection code from Keras website, explain and further develop the concepts contained in this official documentation.
 Below is the breakdown of the mentioned Notebook.

 #### 05 - ANOMALY_DETECTION
+***
 ###### INTRODUCTION
 Briefly explaining the following concepts:
  - Keras